lxmcf/virgil-runtime/README.md

 ---

-Virgil is the result of 'if it ain't broken, break it and reinvent the wheel lmao', a basic 2D game engine built using [Raylib](https://www.raylib.com/) and [Vala](https://vala.dev/) aimed at begginers to experienced developers running a Linux desktop.
+Virgil is the result of 'if it ain't broken, break it and reinvent the wheel lmao', a basic 2D game engine built using [Raylib](https://www.raylib.com/) and [Vala](https://vala.dev/) aimed at beginners to experienced developers running a Linux desktop (Windows coming soon™).

 ### Dependencies